Low testosterone can lead to weight gain, changes in mood, decreased energy levels, and a reduction in libido.

 Do you feel yourself getting more irritable as you age?
 Or that you can’t control your emotions as well as you used to?

-Some of this change may be related to low testosterone levels.
+Some of these changes may be related to low testosterone levels.

-Studies have shown that replacing low testosterone levels can act as an anti-depressant.
+Studies have shown that replacing low testosterone levels can act as an anti-depressant (2).

 In addition testosterone in physiologic (normal) dosages actually has a calming effect on the mind and body.